Read all about Reglar Wiglar and the zine’s origins in the early 1990s.

 The Origins of Reglar Wiglar

 Reglar Wiglar is a zine that was first published from 1993 to 2005.
 (Read more about Reglar Wiglar’s genesis here!)
 It existed in the print medium.
 We didn’t have all that cybershit back in ’93, not like now.
-Much of this site is basically an archive—although incomplete—of the twenty-one issues printed in that twelve-year span of time.
-Originally, the zine consisted of fictitious interviews with made-up bands as well as invented reviews of non-existent records.
-Yes, it was confusing even then.
-Eventually, real interviews with real bands and comic artists started appearing.
+Part of this site is an archive of the twenty-one issues printed in those twelve years.

 The Rise of the Reglar Wiglar Blog